vigneshmersal/Laravel/application/artisan.md

  _--force_ `Create the class even if the component already exists` _--inline_ `Create a component that renders an inline view`

-> make:controller *PhotoResourceController* --resource `Create a new controller class` _[<name>]_ `The name of the controller`
+> make:controller *Api/PhotoResourceController* --resource `Create a new controller class`
+ _[<name>]_ `The name of the controller`
  _--api_ `Exclude the create and edit methods from the controller` _--force_ `Create the class even if the controller already exists.`